Skip to main content

 - Can you stop bitching and bringing up the past

-( Put the past was the present and the future)
+(But the past was the present and the future)

 Me: - No I don`t think that your a bad person.
-I Just think that you make stupid decisions sometimes and I wish that you would care about me enough to not do that anymore without me having to beg you to..
+I Just think that you make stupid decisions sometimes and I wish that you would care about me enough to not do that anymore without me having to beg you not to..

 Here the conversations usually ended and the wheel continued to spin.

 The Autumn after I finally left him I was trying to find my own life again: I went to a lot of student parties and became an active in the organisations.
-I learnt to be around drunk people again even If it took a long time to get used to.
+I learned to be around drunk people again even If it took a long time to get used to.
 I tried to tell myself, their not the same, they are not ghost from your past.
 But sometimes I felt the need to get away, to calm myself down, to be there for me when no one seemed to be their daylight selves.
 I hide in the food storage, the food storage became my safe place.
 Where I could be me, Me from my Past and me Now.
 I Could be there for me, For that past girl.
-We Would be okay.
+We would be okay.

 So Please, listen to those closest to you and Think Before you Drink